sandwich-go/go-redis-client-benchmark/README.md

 ## Benchmark
 ### Target
 - Benchmarking some popular Redis client libraries for Golang to find the fastest, and select one can supports ALL Redis Server Versions.
-- Comparing [sandwich-go/redisson](https://github.com/sandwich-go/redisson) and other popular Redis Client Library benchmarks tests.
+- Comparison of [sandwich-go/redisson](https://github.com/sandwich-go/redisson) and other popular used Redis Client Library.

 ### Environment
 - [go-redis/redis](https://github.com/go-redis/redis) v8.11.5